-There is no universally-applied method for transcribing Thai into the Latin alphabet.
-Official standards are the Royal Thai General System of Transcription (RTGS), published by the Royal Institute of Thailand (More info here), and we are trying to follow that now, especially since it makes the automatic translation more accurate.
+A: There is so far no universally-applied method for transcribing Thai into the Latin alphabet.
+Official standards are the Royal Thai General System of Transcription (RTGS), published by the Royal Institute of Thailand (More info here), and we are trying to follow that now, especially since it makes search and automatic translation more accurate.

-A page describing some common words is being provided on this site, with links to more extensive glossaries elsewhere.
+A page describing some common words related to Buddhism is provided on this site, with links to more extensive glossaries elsewhere.

-On a desktop of laptop, you can roll your mouse over words that look like this and a pop-up will display a definition for that word.
-On tablet or phone, it will depend on the browser -- on some you can press and hold, and see the pop-up.
+On a desktop or laptop, you can roll your mouse over words that look like this and a pop-up will display a definition for that word.
+On tablet or phone, it will depend on the browser — on some you can press and hold, and see the pop-up.
 If not, you can tap the link to go to the definition.

-If you would like a language added, that is easy.
+If you would like a language added to the translation menu, that is easy.
 Please contact the site admin and let us know!

 Your input is very welcome to help us know how this website can best serve you.
 You can leave a comment here, for the public to read as well as the site admin, or you can leave a private message for the site admin at the contact form.